-It is natural to begin with John Dewey, who theorized that education and society were interactive and interdependent.
-Thus, the only way to build a society based on participatory democracy was to construct an effective democratic schooling system, one informed by a pedagogic approach capable of turning young people into critical thinkers, who are caring, productive and civically engaged citizens.
-At the core of this endeavor is the question, "how do you create a democratic classroom, where students become critical thinkers and problem-solvers, who are imbued with the values of reciprocity, collaboration, cosmopolitanism, and social justice?"
+It is natural to begin with John Dewey, who theorized that education and society are interactive and interdependent.
+Thus, the only way to build a society based on participatory democracy is to construct an effective democratic schooling system, one informed by a pedagogic approach capable of turning young people into critical thinkers who are caring, productive, and civically engaged citizens.
+At the core of this endeavor is the question, "How do you create a democratic classroom where students become critical thinkers and problem solvers, imbued with the values of reciprocity, collaboration, cosmopolitanism, and social justice?"

-The development of our pedagogic model was based on a synthesis of the work of John Dewey, Paulo Freire and other theories of active learning.
-John Dewey and his concept of the 'Great Community,' provide us with a democratic education model based on "the very same ideals that inspired the Declaration of Independence . . . those of democracy, of the liberty and equality that animated our forefathers."
-Action is a core principle in the Dewey philosophy and his notion of democracy is rooted in the ideal of racial, social, and economic justice and is conceived as a robust, interactive way of life in which students, on their way to becoming participatory citizens, are continually engaged in the quest to solve complicated neighborhood and societal issues.
-This is conceived as an interactive process of problem-solving that will continually re-create and re-form society.
+We based the development of our pedagogic model on a synthesis of the work of John Dewey, Paulo Freire, and other theorists of active learning.
+Dewey and his concept of the Great Community provide a democratic education model based on "the very same ideals that inspired the Declaration of Independence . . . those of democracy, of the liberty and equality that animated our forefathers."
+Action is a core principle in the Dewey philosophy, and his notion of democracy is rooted in the ideal of racial, social, and economic justice.
+It is conceived as a robust, interactive way of life in which students, on their way to becoming participatory citizens, are continually engaged in the quest to solve complicated neighborhood and societal issues.
+This is conceived as an interactive process of problem solving that will continually recreate and re-form society.

-While Dewey's Lab School was an effort to activate these ideals into a real, reproducible educational model, this did not result in an authentic process that translated Dewey's great ideas into action for students.
-The programs were child focused, involved hands-on activities and fostered problem solving, but they were implemented within the existing institutional framework of academia, where transformative projects and real world knowledge are not core values.31
+Dewey's Lab School was an effort to activate these ideals into a reproducible educational model, but it did not result in an authentic process that translated Dewey's great ideas into action for students.
+The programs were child focused, involved hands-on activities, and fostered problem solving, but they were implemented within the existing institutional framework of academia, where transformative projects and real-world knowledge are not core values.

-Paulo Freire's pedagogical model, in many ways, builds on the ideas of Dewey.
-Formed by the concepts of dialogic education and praxis, his approach to education prepares students to "analyze social life through a lens of diversity and social justice and. . . be transformative social agents."
+Paulo Freire's pedagogical model in many ways builds on Dewey's ideas.
+Formed by the concepts of dialogic education and praxis, his approach to education prepares students to "analyze social life through a lens of diversity and social justice and . . . be transformative social agents."
 Dialogic education honors the knowledge and experience of both students and teachers and seeks to build on both.
-Central to the learning process is the awareness that unequal power relationships exist and an important goal of transformative education is to give voice to the silenced, while also investigating the cause of that silence, thereby unlocking their critical consciousness and creative powers.
+Central to the learning process is the awareness that unequal power relationships exist and that an important goal of transformative education is to give voice to the silenced, while also investigating the cause of that silence, thereby unlocking their critical consciousness and creative powers.

-Praxis involves both action and reflection, in a looping fashion with one ever leading to the other.
-One cannot obtain critical consciousness by only focusing on intellectual pursuits, "reflection, both self and social, coupled with dialogue can foster a critical consciousness by which students and teachers see their experiences situated in historical, cultural, and social contexts and recognize possibilities for changing oppressive structures.33" This educational model views student and teacher as equal actors in the learning process, which is ultimately tied to action and community/society transformation.
+Praxis involves both action and reflection in a looping fashion, with one ever leading to the other.
+One cannot obtain critical consciousness by focusing only on intellectual pursuits: "reflection, both self and social, coupled with dialogue can foster a critical consciousness by which students and teachers see their experiences situated in historical, cultural, and social contexts and recognize possibilities for changing oppressive structures."
+This educational model views student and teacher as equal actors in the learning process, which is ultimately tied to action and transformation of community and the rest of society.